12 Top-Rated Hot Springs in Oregon

-Three tubs at Breitenbush, furnished with smooth river rocks, ranging from warm to hot and all provide great views of the surrounding forest meadows.
+Three tubs at Breitenbush, furnished with smooth river rocks, ranging from warm to hot, provide great views of the surrounding forest meadows.
 One of the three tubs is specifically reserved for quiet soaking.

 Breitenbush is open for day visits, overnight stays, and multi-day retreats.
-Other relaxing and refreshing services offered by Breitenbush include wellness programs, hiking trails, massage therapy, and organic fresh meals.
+Other relaxing and refreshing services available include wellness programs, hiking trails, massage therapy, and organic fresh meals.

 The devasting 2020 fires in Oregon severely impacted the facility.
 Nearly half of the structures at this iconic Oregon hot spring were destroyed.
 Quickly, community support spurred rebuilding efforts.
 Check out the Breitenbush website for updates before visiting.